discordjs/guide/guide/additional-info/async-await.md

-# Understanding Async/Await
+# Understanding async/await

-if you aren't that familiar with ecmascript 2017 you might have not known about Async/Await.
+if you aren't that familiar with ecmascript 2017 you might have not known about async/await.
 It's an usefull way to handle Promises in a synchronous way instead stacking .then() callbacks aswell as it just looks cleaner.

 ## How does Promises work?

-before we can get into Async/Await you should know what Promises are and how they work because async/await is only a other way to handle Promises or better an extension (if you know what Promises are and how to deal with them you can skip this part).
-Promises are a way to handle asyncrous tasks in Javascript, they are the newer alternative to Callbacks. a Promise have a lot of simularities to a Progress bar thats why i like to take that as an example.
-Like a Progressbar, Promises shows a Process what is still ongoing and not done yet a good example for that is a request to a Server (thats what Discord.js uses Promises for as example) a Promise can have 3 states
+before we can get into async/await you should know what Promises are and how they work because async/await is only a other way to handle Promises or better an extension (if you know what Promises are and how to deal with them you can skip this part).
+Promises are a way to handle asynchronous tasks in Javascript, they are the newer alternative to Callbacks. a Promise have a lot of simularities to a Progress bar thats why i like to take that as an example.
+Like a Progressbar, Promises represent a Process what is still ongoing and not done yet a good example for that is a request to a Server (thats what Discord.js uses Promises for as example) a Promise can have 3 states

 * pending
 * fulfilled